Vyral/base-template/_posts/2021-05-18-your-clients-options-for-buying--selling-simultaneously.md

 “Where will I go?” is the question our sellers keep asking in this red-hot market.
 They’re nervous about the low inventory available and what it takes to buy right now.
 As an agent, I’m sure you understand their predicament all too well.

 It’s a hassle to deal with making a move and figuring out all the details.
 So how do you offset that stress and overcome those objections?
-That’s where the Wolek Group Seller Rescue Plan comes in.
+That’s where The Wolek Group's Seller Rescue Plan comes in.

 **We’ve created a list of three options for sellers:**